camcrock/wordpress-deploy-script/README.md

     - `localdomain=http://localhost/example` ## local URL
 5. Create a database on your OVH
 6. Copy the local files on your server, and configure the wp-config.php correctly to connect to your database
+7. Create a `../_dbbackups/` folder to store the database backups

 ### Add your SSH key to the server to avoid typing your password every time